ramottamado/ramottamado.github.io/_posts/2020-06-16-how-to-use-hbase-fuzzyrowfilter-in-spark.md

 )
 ```

 As we can see, we can omit the hash part of the row key pattern, this is because FuzzyRowFilter takes partial row key pattern as well as full row key pattern.
 For the mask info, we set bytes of _ones_ (`x01`) on the fuzzy positions and bytes of _zeroes_ (`x00`) on the fixed position (in this case the timestamp).
-Using the pattern above, we can create another fuzzy row key pattern for rows with timestamp of June 10th, 2020 as follows:
+Using the pattern above, we can create another fuzzy row key pattern for rows with the timestamp of June 10th, 2020 as follows:

 ```scala
 val fuzzyData2: FuzzyData = FuzzyData(